 Hog Farming.
-We have been at it a long time – more than 35 years.
+We have been at it for a long time – more than 35 years.
 Plenty of ups and downs with changes abound.
 Pigs are born.
 Pigs get sick.
 Sometimes they get better and sometimes they die.
 Prices go up and prices go down.
 But even after 35 years, there isn’t anything we would change.
 Yes, hog farming is just plain hard some days.

 It’s especially hard when certain groups of people purposely misrepresent what we, as hog farmers, do.
 Recently, a video was released by HSUS (Humane Society of the United States) depicting acceptable animal care procedures as “animal cruelty.”
 They use extensive video editing, which results in a “Hollywood theatrical” production.
 They try to show farmers as cruel and heartless, something most Americans know is not true.

 Hog farmers have been hit recently by a new virus never seen before in the U.S. It is called PEDv (porcine epidemic diarrhea virus).
 This virus is nearly 100% deadly in baby piglets under the age of 3 weeks.
-The U.S. has lost millions of baby piglets since April, 2013 when the virus was first detected.
+The U.S. has lost millions of baby piglets since April 2013 when the virus was first detected.
 The virus does not affect the food we eat or human safety.
-Heart wrenching is the only word that comes close to describing what farmers feel when they learn the virus has infected their farm.
+Heart-wrenching is the only word that comes close to describing what farmers feel when they learn the virus has infected their farm.
 It spreads very easily and there is nothing you can do to stop it.

 AND, there is no vaccine.